BioArchLinux/archive_wiki/docs/index.en.md

 # Index
-Scripts of Lilac Repo, including PKGBUILD, lilac.yaml and lilac.py
+Aim to be the bioinformatics repository with more and newer packages

 ## Aim

 ### Current goal

- - Migrate about 50 packages from aur_build to lilac.
  - Expansion of the users' awareness of this repository.
  - Include more popular packages for biologists.

+ - Migrate about 50 packages from aur_build to lilac. [finished 06-11-2021]

 ### Todo